MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 ## Option 1.
 Extending Microsoft 365 Copilot

-Okay, you want to leverage the Copilot orchestrator.
-Now, let's have a quick grasp of Microsoft Copilot—**Microsoft Copilot** is available for end-users across multiple Microsoft products, including: Microsoft 365 (Office) app, Teams, Outlook, PowerPoint, Word, Excel, Power Apps, Power Automate, Power Virtual Agents, Power Pages, and Dynamics 365.
+Okay, you want to leverage the Copilot orchestrator!
+Let's have a quick grasp—**Microsoft Copilot** is available for end-users across multiple Microsoft products, including: Microsoft 365 (Office) app, Teams, Outlook, PowerPoint, Word, Excel, Power Apps, Power Automate, Power Virtual Agents, Power Pages, and Dynamics 365.

 And **Microsoft 365 Copilot** is available as "Work" profile with Microsoft 365 Copilot subscription, designed for enterprise users to enhance productivity within Microsoft 365 applications.